Scientific name: Cardinalis cardinalis

 nests may be raided by chipmunks, blue jays, crows, and a variety of snakes.

-Also, cowbirds are common nest parasites, and northern cardinals complete with
+Also, cowbirds are common nest parasites, and northern cardinals compete with

 catbirds and mockingbirds for nesting sites.